bbansalWolfPack/context-demo/README.md

-# Getting Started with Create React App
+# Getting Started with Demo App:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application is a very simple demonstration of useContext and useReducer hooks in react.
+Using these hooks, managing state in application is quite easy and efficient.

 ## Available Scripts